MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 ### Device Discovery

 When you enable device discovery, you are allowing your device to be visible to other devices on the network through mDNS.
-This feature also allows you to get the SSH pin for pairing to this device.
+This feature also allows you to get the SSH PIN for pairing to this device.

 ![Pin pairing](images/devmode-pc-pinpair.PNG)